nickchak21/particledist/README.md

 More details on the exact technique used can be found in our NeurIPS submission paper, but below is a quick summary.

 A specified number of CMS Open Data simulation jets are loaded (in the starter code, this amounts to about 3,000,000 jets).
 These jets are sorted by event.
-Then, 50,000 events are selected at random and graphed on a histogram with bins 660 - 760 GeV, 760 - 860 GeV, 860 - 960 GeV, 960 - 1060 GeV, 1060 - 1160 GeV.
+Then, 50,000 events are selected at random and graphed on a histogram with bins 660 - 760, 760 - 860, 860 - 960, 960 - 1060, 1060 - 1160.